stanislaw-wein/anki-md-cards/README.md

 ##### Disclaimer: The utility does not have advanced validation and does not cover edge cases.

-Like many of you, I use the great [Anki](https://ankiweb.net/) program to study everything.
-Since I'm used to using markdown and GitHub to save a file's history, I created this utility.
-This utility converts a markdown file into an [Anki](https://ankiweb.net/) file.
+Like many of you, I use the great [Anki](https://ankiweb.net/) application to study everything.
+Since I'm used to using [Markdown](https://www.markdownguide.org/cheat-sheet/) and GitHub to save a file's history, I created this utility.
+It converts a [Markdown](https://www.markdownguide.org/cheat-sheet/) file into an [Anki](https://ankiweb.net/) file.
 You can import this file into [Anki](https://ankiweb.net/).

 <p align="right">(<a href="#top">back to top</a>)</p>